Mackay, Queensland, Australia born 1971

 Canberra, Australian Capital Territory, Australia

-Drawing, Collage, Technique: pastel, black pencil and wash with glitter and Swarovski crystal in artist's frame
+Materials & Technique: drawings, crystal; graphite; ink; paper; pastel; wood drawing in pastel, black pencil and ink wash; glitter and Swarovski crystal in artist's frame

 Danie Mellor’s exquisitely crafted A Transcendent Vision (of life, death and resurrection) is like a Masonic tracing board, incorporating images of Australian native animals.
 The dominant blue base of the work is overlaid with Masonic symbols and Hebraic letters, and is further offset by the ochre red of some of Australia’s most icon fauna as well as a rainbow lorikeet from the artist’s home state of Queensland.